 Water and energy are natural partners.
 Water is required to generate energy.
 Energy is required to deliver water.

-- Water is food One litre of water is needed to irrigate one calorie food.
-Inefficient water use can mean 100 litres are used to produce one calorie.
+One liter of water is needed to irrigate one calorie food.
+Inefficient water use can mean 100 liters are used to produce one calorie.
 Irrigation takes up to 90% of water withdrawn in some developing countries.
 Globally, agriculture is the largest user of water, accounting for 70% of total withdrawal.

 Many everyday foods require huge amounts of water for production.The current growth rates of agricultural demands on the world’s freshwater resources are unsustainable.
 Inefficient use of water for crop production depletes aquifers, reduces river flows, degrades wildlife habitats, and has caused salinization of 20% of the global irrigated land area.
 To increase efficiency in the use of water, agriculture can reduce water losses and, most importantly, increase crop productivity with respect to water.